xwmx/nb/README.md

 ### Bookmarks

-`notes bookmark` is used to create and view bookmarks.
+Use `notes bookmark` to create, view, and search bookmarks, links, and online references.
 Bookmarks are Markdown notes containing information about the bookmarked page.
 To create a new bookmark:

 ```bash
 notes bookmark https://example.com